puppetlabs/bolt/docs/_lab/07-writing-plans/index.md

 time: Approximately 10 minutes
 ---

-In this exercise you will discover Puppet Plans and how to run them with Bolt.
+In this exercise you will discover Bolt Plans and how to run them with Bolt.

 - [Write a plan using run_command](#write-a-plan-using-run_command)
 - [Write a plan using run_task](#write-a-plan-using-run_task)